notasausage/pi-hole-unbound-wireguard/README.md

 ```
 Description: WireGuard VPN
-Public UDP Ports: 51820
+Public UDP Ports: 47111
 Private IP Address: 192.168.x.x
-Private UDP Ports: 51820
+Private UDP Ports: 47111
 ```

-Where `192.168.x.x` is the internal static IP address of the Raspberry Pi running WireGuard, and `51820` is whatever you set the `ListenPort` to in your `/etc/wireguard/wg0.conf` file.
+Where `192.168.x.x` is the internal static IP address of the Raspberry Pi running WireGuard, and `47111` is whatever you set the `ListenPort` to in your `/etc/wireguard/wg0.conf` file.
 Each router has different settings available, but the above is from my Apple Time Capsule's AirPort Utility in macOS.

 **Note**: I'm passing just UDP traffic on this port, as WireGuard uses UDP and not TCP.

 Once you've added this port forwarding on your network's router, restart the device and now you should be able to connect to your WireGuard VPN from outside your network and enjoy the benefits of network-level ad-blocking from anywhere, at any time!

-## Checking for a DNS Leak
+## Checking for DNS Leaks

 When connected to your VPN from outside the network, you can check to see if there are any leaks in your DNS lookups using the [DNS Leak Test service](https://dnsleaktest.com/).
+For more information, read [What is a DNS leak and why should I care?](https://www.dnsleaktest.com/what-is-a-dns-leak.html)

 ## References